nathanhoad/godot_dialogue_manager/docs/Using_Dialogue.md

 ## Signals

 When the Dialogue Manager first returns a line of dialogue it will emit a `dialogue_started` signal.
 When it encounters the end of a sequence of dialogue it will emit a `dialogue_finished` signal.

+**NOTE: if you are running multiple dialogues at once you probably can't rely on the `dialogue_finished` signal to mean anything useful.**

 ## Generating Dialogue Resources at runtime